The Iron Mistress: Plot

 In the early 19th century, Jim Bowie leaves his home in the Louisiana bayou to sell lumber in New Orleans.
-He inadvertently offends Narcisse de Bornay by defending the future famous artist James Audubon and is challenged to a duel, but charms his way out of it, and Narcisse becomes his friend.
+He inadvertently offends Narcisse de Bornay by defending the future famous artist James Audubon and is challenged to a duel, but he avoids having to fight and Narcisse becomes his friend.

-Narcisse notices that his sister Judalon has caught Jim's eye and is concerned, knowing how haughty and spoiled she is.
-Henri Contrecourt, a man who has been courting her, kills Narcisse and challenges Jim to a fight, his sword versus Bowie's knife.
-To the surprise of everyone, Jim kills him.
+Narcisse notices that his sister Judalon has caught Jim's eye and is concerned, knowing that she is haughty and spoiled.
+Henri Contrecourt, who has been courting her, kills Narcisse and challenges Jim to a fight.
+To the surprise of everyone, Jim kills Contrecourt with only his knife to defend him against a sword.
 When Judalon declines Jim's marriage proposal, he returns home and grows wealthy from the cotton business, upsetting Juan Moreno, a wealthy Mississippi cotton grower.

-Later, Jim enters a horse in a race in which there is heavy betting.
+Jim enters a horse in a race for which there is heavy betting.
 At the race, Jim learns that Judalon has married wealthy Philippe de Cabanal, someone of her own elite social class.
-(Privately, Judalon says she plans to obtain a divorce, a difficult undertaking at the time.)
-Moreno's steed comes a close second, and he and other losing bettors seek to have Jim's horse disqualified, claiming he does not own it.
-Jim produces a bill of sale but has to travel to Nashville to have the signature of the previous owner verified.
-On the way, Bowie asks a renowned blacksmith to create a special new knife for him; the blacksmith is intrigued by the challenge and uses the remains of a meteorite to help strengthen the blade.
+After Moreno's steed finishes second, he and other losing bettors seek to have Jim's horse disqualified, claiming that he does not own it.
+Jim produces a bill of sale but must to travel to Nashville to verify the signature of the previous owner.
+On the way, he asks a renowned blacksmith to create a knife for him.
+The blacksmith is intrigued by the challenge and employs the remains of a meteorite to strengthen the blade.

 Jim learns that Judalon has been seeing Moreno.
-When the last of the losing bettors pay up, he insults Jim's friend, causing a duel to which Jima and Moreno are opposing seconds.
-When the duel ends after the participants miss each other twice, Moreno shoots one man and stabs Jim with his sword; Jim kills Moreno with his new knife.
-Afterward, Judalon tells Jim that she was cultivating Moreno because he had the political influence to obtain a bill of divorcement for her.
+When the last of the losing bettors pays, he insults Jim's friend, causing a duel in which Jima and Moreno are opposing seconds.
+When the duel ends after the participants miss each other twice, Moreno shoots one man and stabs Jim with his sword, but Jim kills Moreno with his new knife.
+Judalon later tells Jim that she was cultivating Moreno because he had the political influence to obtain a bill of divorcement for her.
 She remains with Phillipe.

 Jim is seriously wounded while traveling to Texas.
-He is nursed back to health by Ursula Veramendi, daughter of the Governor of the Texas province of adjacent Mexico.

-When he returns to New Orleans to wrap up his affairs, he encounters Judalon and Phillippe aboard a luxurious steamboat.
+He is nursed back to health by Ursula Veramendi, daughter of the governor of the Texas province of adjacent Mexico.
+When Jim returns to New Orleans to manage his affairs, he encounters Judalon and Phillippe aboard a luxurious steamboat.
 Phillippe has lost his money playing against card sharps.
 Jim exposes one of the cheaters and returns Philippe's money to him.
-Judalon then tells Philippe that she is leaving him for Jim.
+Judalon tells Philippe that she is leaving him for Jim.
 Both Philippe and Bloody Jack Sturdevant come to kill Jim and unintentionally murder each other instead.
-When Judalon shows no regret at all for her husband's death, Jim abandons her, throws his knife into the river and marries Ursula.
+When Judalon shows no regret over her husband's death, Jim abandons her, throws his knife into the river and marries Ursula.